|

 Rich narratives explore the limitations and possibilities of oppositional minority teacher standpoints in the mainstream and the contradictions in North American and Western education.
 Discussing the need for alternative standpoints and transformative strategies, Taking Back Control raises important issues for the movement to teach from critical, informed, anti-racist perspectives.

-Testifyin': Contemporary African Canadian Drama, Vol. 1 NEW
+Testifyin': Contemporary African Canadian Drama, Vol. 1

 By Djanet Sears | Hushion House